About Joe Kissell

-I’m a best-selling author and Neal Award recipient, known primarily in recent years for writing about Macs, iOS devices, and other high-tech topics.
-Since 2007, I’ve been honored to be among the MacTech 25 (the 25 people voted most influential in the Mac community).
+I’m a best-selling author and technologist, known primarily in recent years for writing about Macs, iOS devices, and other high-tech topics.
 Regardless of the subject matter or the medium, I enjoy taking complicated topics, researching them thoroughly, and explaining them in simple terms nearly anyone can understand.
 (You can see a list of pretty much everything I’ve written, plus reviews, interviews, and audio & video podcasts, on my publications page.)
+In May 2017 I also became the owner and publisher of Take Control Books, which has meant spending much more time doing editing and business-y things, and much less time actually writing.

-Among the other hats I wear are dad, husband, editor, computer geek, cook, punster, amateur scientist, storyteller, dreamer, and Curator of Interesting Things.
+Among the other hats I wear are dad, husband, editor, computer geek, cook, punster, amateur scientist, storyteller, martial artist, and dreamer.
 I like to think of myself as a generalist rather than a specialist.
-I lived in Paris from 2007 to 2012, but now reside in San Diego with my wife, Morgen Jahnke, our two-year-old son, Soren (who was born in Paris), and our cat, Zora.
-My 20-year-old son, Ben, lives in Ohio.
+I lived in Paris from 2007 to 2012, but now reside in San Diego with my wife, Morgen Jahnke, our sons, Soren and Devin, and our cat, Zora.
+My 27-year-old son, Ben, lives in Idaho.

 My Work